bylertall/bloc-jams/README.md

 # Bloc Jams

-A spotify replica.
+A spotify replica built using AngularJS.
 View it here: http://tb-bloc-jams.herokuapp.com/